 Now, if you know they're a terrorist state, why did you give them all the money?

-You know, whether let's put it this way.
+You know, let's put it this way.

 What could we do with that money for poor people?

-You know, and by the way, if you believe this is a coincidence, I've I've got swamp land in Florida.
+And by the way, if you believe this is a coincidence, I've got swampland in Florida I'd like to sell you.

 Josh Ernest is a liar.

-And by on top of that, John Kerry and Susan Rice both admitted that this money could fund terrorism, but they gave it anyway.
+And on top of that, John Kerry and Susan Rice both admitted that this money could fund terrorism, but they gave it anyway.

 It happened the same day.